Four games to make music terms stick

 Watch this video to learn more about Quizlet.

-Watch this video to learn how to make flashcards on your computer in Quizlet.
+Watch the video below to learn how to make flashcards on your computer in Quizlet.

-An A+ is nice but a grade doesn't matter if all the info is stuck in the head.
-Putting theory into action at the keys and creating with the concepts will make theory stick in the hands for good and more importantly, open up musical imaginations.
+An A+ on a theory test or exam is nice but a grade doesn't matter if all the info is stuck in the head.
+Putting theory into action and understanding terms at the keys and creating with the concepts will make theory stick in the hands for good and more importantly, open up musical imaginations.

 When students improvise and compose they are exploring how things "work."
 Students like to create pieces that sound good so the more they know, the better their pieces will sound.